 What is the STI programme?
-An incentive plan under which participants are eligible to receive an annual award if they satisfy pre-determined and challenging operational, strategic and individual performance targets.
-Formal key performance in each of the Executives, inc t the beginning of each year ector. r for Who participates in the STI programme?
-The Executives (including and senior managers on a s well as other key executiv es Why does the Board consider the STI programme an The STI programme and t designed to motivate and s set under the programme are appropriate incentive? nked to the Company's bu le Company's financial pe The total potential STI ava incentive to the Executives Company that is appropria s to achieve the operation Are both target and stretch Managing Director performance conditions imposed? already challenging targe e Managing Director's ST I bonus so that if his ts, the STI programme will I bonus is determined on th e 60% of the total maximum STI opportunity available where target performance levels are achieved; and a further 40% of the total maximum STI opportunity available where 'stretch levels of performance are achieved.
+An incentive plan under high participants are alicib do to ropolivo an annual acc ord :f What is the STI programme? ole to receive an annual aw onal, strategic and individu Formal key performance in each of the Executives, in t the beginning of each yea ector. ar for Who participates in the STI programme?
+The Executives (including and senior managers on a s well as other key executive ves Why does the Board consider the STI programme an The STI programme and t designed to motivate and s set under the programme e are appropriate incentive? nked to the Company's bus ne Company's financial pe The total potential STI avaincentive to the Executives Company that is appropria s to achieve the operation Are both target and stretch Managing Director performance conditions imposed? already challenging target le Managing Director's ST bonus so that if his is, the STI programme will I bonus is determined on th 60% of the total maximum STI opportunity available where target performance levels are achieved; and a further 40% of the total maximum STI opportunity available where 'stretch levels of performance are achieved.
 The stretch KPIs are designed to only be met where outstanding performance is achieved.
-The maximum annual STI opportunity is set at 100% of the Managing Director's total fixed remuneration.
-Other Executives For the other Executives, a single set of challenging KPIs apply to the entire STI bonus (although the specific targets vary between individual Executives, as explained below).
-Are both financial and non- Managing Director financial performance considered?
-As noted above, the Managing Director's STI awards are linked to both target and stretch KPIs.
-Both components are divided between financial and non-financial measures.
-Other Executives A combination of financial and non-financial KPIs are also applied for other Executives.
-Depending on the Executive's responsibilities, the emphasis upon financial and non-financial measurements can vary significantly.
+The maximum annual STI total fixed remuneration. opportunity is set at 100% 6 of the Managing Director 's Other Executives For the other Executives, bonus (although the speci explained below).
+KPIs apply to the entire Sindividual Executives, as TI Are both financial and non- Managing Director financial performance considered? s are linked to both target financial and non-financia Other Executives A combination of financial Executives.
+Depending on financial and non-financial oilities, the emphasis upon significantly.
 The table below reflects the weightings given to financial and non-financial KPIs for each Executive.
-Table 11 - Financial and I Non-Financial KPIs for Ex ecutives FY2013 % Financial KPIs % Non-financial KPIs C.P.
-Rex 50% 50% 500/ 50% B.R.
-Soden 50% 50 /6 B.R.
-Soden C.R.
-McNally 70% 30%
+Table 11 - Financial and Non-Financial KPIs for Executives FY2013 % Financial KPIs % Non-financial KPIs C.P.
+Rex 50% 50% B.R.
+Soden 50% 50% C.R.
+McNally 70% 30% D.A.
+Sims 50% 50% 1